Black Country derby: Modern meetings

-As of the 2021-22 season the three clubs are in three different divisions, as Wolves compete in the Premier League, Albion in the EFL Championship and Walsall in the EFL League Two.
+Since the 2021–22 season the three clubs are in three different divisions, as Wolves compete in the Premier League, Albion in the EFL Championship, and Walsall in the EFL League Two.

+In January 2024, in the FA Cup, Wolves and West Brom played in front of fans for the first time in a dozen years with Wolves winning at The Hawthorns for the first time since 1996.
+However, the game was marred by fighting in the home end roughly 80 minutes into the game.